shaimona/aws_cloudformation_webserver/README.md

 Validation
 ----------
-In CloudFormation page Select the stack
+In CloudFormation page Select the stack<br />

-Select Outputs tab
+Select Outputs tab<br />
 Click on the URL.
 You should see Hello World page